 App State is recognized nationally in the areas of community and civic engagement and service-learning.
 The intersection of classroom learning and real-world experience is a powerful combination.
 This work sets us apart from other institutions and leads us all to value how our lives, no matter our professions, can become more meaningful by serving others.
-App State’s commitment to service is evidenced across campus and beyond, which led to a recent community engagement classification by the Carnegie Foundation.
+App State’s commitment to service is evidenced across campus and beyond, which led to a community engagement classification by the Carnegie Foundation.

 Student Health and Safety